 Question: How does a search engine know if your website is worth showing in a top results page?

 Answer: Search engines use a number of different quality signals to decide how good your website pages are.
-These quality signals, known as ‘ranking factors’ are a set of criterias that a search engine values.
+These quality signals, known as ‘ranking factors’ are a set of criteria that search engines value.
 If a web page performs well when judged by those ranking factors, the search engine will rank it high up in its results pages.

 - A secure and accessible website